โšพ๏ธHonors Physics

 Wavelength

-• Distance between successive wave peaks, measured in meters (m) or nanometers (nm)—determines what the wave can interact with
+• Distance between successive wave peaks, measured in meters (m) or nanometers (nm)

 Frequency

-• Determines wave-matter interactions—resonance occurs when wave frequency matches natural frequencies of materials
+• Determines wave-matter interactions.
+Resonance occurs when a wave's frequency matches the natural frequency of a material, leading to efficient energy transfer.

 Energy

-• Higher energy means greater ionization potential—this is why gamma rays damage DNA while radio waves don't
+• Higher energy means greater ionization potential.
+This is why gamma rays can damage DNA while radio waves can't: a single gamma-ray photon carries enough energy to knock electrons out of atoms, while a radio-wave photon doesn't come close.

-Compare: Wavelength vs. Frequency—both describe the same wave, but wavelength tells you about spatial properties (what it can fit through) while frequency tells you about energy properties (what it can do).
+Compare: Wavelength vs. Frequency.
+Both describe the same wave, but wavelength tells you about spatial properties (what it can diffract around, what size structures it interacts with) while frequency tells you about energy properties (what it can do to matter).
 On FRQs, always specify which relationship you're using when solving problems.

 Low-Energy, Long-Wavelength Waves